Glossary

 An audit trail is a chronological record of activities, events, and changes within a system or process that provides documentary evidence of the sequence of actions performed.
 Audit trails answer the fundamental questions: who did what, when did they do it, where did it happen, and what was the result.
 They are essential for security monitoring, incident investigation, compliance demonstration, and accountability.

-What audit trails capture
+What do audit trails capture?

 Effective audit trails typically record: